TheUnsinkableProject/The-Unsinkable-Project/README.md

 # The-Unsinkable-Project
 ## The Unsinkable Project intends to make crypto beginner-friendly.
-The Unsinkable ICO Standard (TUIS) intend to protect the general public from deceptive and/or predatory ICO tokenomics.
+The Unsinkable ICO Standard (TUIS) intends to protect the general public from deceptive and/or predatory ICO tokenomics.
 In order to do this, Unsinkable coins/tokens must be asset-backed and redeemable for ICO price.
 The circulating supply and buyback offering must be immutably managed by smart contract.
 We are building nodejs API implementations to make this process automatic, as a proof of concept.